 Apply Corn Gluten Over Your Lawn

-One organic way to prevent clover from invading your lawn in the first place is to apply corn gluten over your lawn annually in spring.
-Corn gluten functions as an organic pre-emergent herbicide.
+One way to prevent clover from invading your lawn in the first place is to apply corn gluten over your lawn annually in spring.
+Corn gluten functions as a pre-emergent herbicide.
 It inhibits recently-germinated seed (including clover seed) from forming roots.

 Implement a Grass-Growing Lawn Care Regimen